Andebugan/Planum/Readme.md

 - To use as console command - add path to Planum to your Path variable

 ### Usage
-To use - launch Planum.exe or type in Planum, "help" command should get you started with the app
+To use - launch Planum.exe or type in Planum, "help" command should get you started with the app, for futher help, check project wiki

 ## Linux
 Compiled app archive located in windows folder